 The place to find the heart of Africa in southern Texas is the Natural Bridge Wildlife Ranch near San Antonio.
-Giraffes and rhinos wander around, ostriches stick their heads inside your vehicles, and the zebras get all up in your face catching food you toss out your car window.
+It’s a drive-thru zoo!
+Giraffes and rhinos wander around.
+Ostriches stick their heads inside your vehicles.
+And the zebras get all up in your face catching food you toss out your car window.

-There’s a small walking section at the ranch, but for most of the visit you remain in your cars, much like an African safari.
-Admission is $17.50 per person and guests are given a small bag of food to pass out to the animals of their choice.
+There’s a small walking section at the Natural Bridge Wildlife Ranch, but for most of the visit you remain in your cars, much like an African safari.
+Admission to the drive-thru zoo now costs $24.50 per person and guests are given a small bag of food to pass out to the animals of their choice.

 The giraffes are behind fences right at the entrance.

 Past the giraffes, it’s on to the Tatonka Range, a collection of horned animals from Africa.
 Be sure to drive slow because many of the animals like to stay very close to the road.